Cederberg: Agriculture

 Arable land is limited by the altitude, the dry climate, and the rocky terrain, and few farms exist.
 Rooibos tea is the area's most famous export, though fruit and tobacco are also harvested on some farms.
 The Cederberg area includes one winery, the highest in South Africa.
 Around the Wupperthal area are a number of subsistence farms.
 Some commercial pine plantations remain around the Algeria forest station.
 Proteas and other fynbos plants are also grown.
 A number of farms have become predominantly guest farms catering for the local and international tourist market.

 Tourism

 As a wilderness area, the primary activity is eco-tourism, including camping, rock climbing and hiking.
-The main campsite, Algeria, is operated by CapeNature, while others such as Sanddrif, Driehoek, Jamaka and Kromrivier are privately operated.
+The main campsite, Algeria, is operated by CapeNature, while others such as Sanddrif, Driehoek, Jamaka and Kromrivier are privately operated and form the Cedarberg Conservancy, a voluntary association of landowners.

 The Cederberg is renowned for its quality of rock climbing routes particularly around the Krakadouw and Tafelberg peaks.
 The Table Mountain Sandstone creates ideal conditions for spectacular routes.
 There are numerous day and overnight hikes including the popular and spectacular Wolfberg Arch, Wolfberg Cracks and the Maltese Cross.

 The area is also home to an amateur astronomical observatory, which regularly hosts open evenings for the public.